5roop/task8/README.md

 class transformers.Wav2Vec2Tokenizer(vocab_file, bos_token='<s>', eos_token='</s>', unk_token='<unk>', pad_token='<pad>', word_delimiter_token='|', do_lower_case=False, **kwargs)
 ```
 This happens as soon as we call the `prepare_dataset` function on the dataset.
 The recipe to go forward is therefore using the new dataset and `" "` as word delimiter.

+# Addendum 2022-03-21T14:03:02
+Ok, I ran another mini training session.
+The first evaluation returned WER of 1.0, same as the others failed attempts.
+I shall wait for another eval run, then kill the training and look at the transcripts directly.
+Unfortunately I cannot train and evaluate simultaneously due to GPU constraints.